thoughtspot/thoughtspot.github.io/_admin/setup/SSL-config.md

 You should use SSL (secure socket layers) for sending data to and from ThoughtSpot.
 SSL provides authentication and data security.
 This section applies to both SSL to enable secure HTTP and secure LDAP.

 ## About SSL
 Many IT departments require SSL for their applications that access data.
 To use SSL with ThoughtSpot, you'll need your company's own SSL certificate.
-The certificate is issued per domain, so if you want to use SSL for both HTTP and LDAP, you will need two separate certificates - one for the HTTP domain and one for the LDAP domain.
+The certificate is issued per domain (service), so if you want to use SSL for both HTTP(S) and LDAP(S), you will need two separate certificates - one for the HTTPS domain and one for the LDAPS domain.

 If you do not have an SSL certificate: